Dowell-Lab/srworkshop/day01/worksheets/SSH_AWS.md

 >Unless you created an rsa key, in which case the second line will be:\
 `ssh-add ~/.ssh/id_rsa`

+Copy your public key to your clipboard with the command `clip.exe < ~/.ssh/id_ed25519.pub`.
+If this gives you an error, instead type `cat ~/.ssh/id_ed25519.pub` and manually copy the output line to your clipboard.

 Finally, follow <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=windows">these instructions</a> from GitHub.
-Skip past the background/prerequisites to Step 1 under 'Adding a new SSH key to your account'.
+SKIP TO STEP 2 under 'Adding a new SSH key to your account'.
 Your key type is 'authentication'.

->**Note:** If the command line copy function isn’t installed, type `cat ~/.ssh/id_ed25519.pub` and manually copy the output line to your clipboard, then continue to follow the instructions.

 You may need to wait ~5 minutes for the AWS to sync credentials information before logging on.
-Then log into the AWS by navigating back to your terminal and typing `ssh <github_username>@<aws_ip>`, where `<github_username>` is replaced by YOUR username and `<aws_ip>` is replaced by the IP address written on the board (i.e. For me it might be `ssh lynn-sanford@192.158.1.38`)
+Then log into the AWS by navigating back to your terminal and typing `ssh <github_username>@<aws_ip>`, where `<github_username>` is replaced by YOUR username and `<aws_ip>` is replaced by the IP address written on the board (i.e. For me it might be `ssh lynn-sanford@3.20.14.225`)

 >**Note:** We'll need you to fill in your own information frequently during the course.
 Common notation for this is to place the description for the thing you'll need to replace within pointed brackets (which also need to be replaced).